ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 create independent environments isolated from the operating system.
 Such environments are called _jails_.

-FreeNAS also uses the [ZFS][11]{: target="external"} file system, which is popular for its redundancy, integrity checking, and snapshot features.
+FreeNAS supports the [ZFS][11]{: target="external"} filesystem, which offers multiple features—such as redundancy, integrity checking, and snapshots—that help ensure that the data stays consistent and available.
+You can enable the ZFS features on a particular dataset on the filesystem.
+By specifying on which dataset to store the data, you have more control over what ZFS features to use for your applications.

 ## Network services